djc5627/CompendiumWeb/docs/Birds/Song Bird/New World Black Bird/Brown-headed Cowbird.md

 ---------------------------------------------------------------
 ## Notes
 A parasitic bird (brood parasite) that lays their eggs in other bird's nests so they raise their young.
 Less common bird at our house during Spring and rare in Fall/Winter.
-Their body plumage look similar to [[Grackle]].
+Their body plumage look similar to [[Common Grackle]].

 ---------------------------------------------------------------
 ## Sightings